davisanc/AzureSecurityLabs/README.md

 There are some prerequistes to check before enabling disk encryption.
 They can be found here: https://docs.microsoft.com/en-us/azure/security/azure-security-disk-encryption-prerequisites

 We have summarized them for you here.
-Alternatively, you can run a pre-requisite script that will run all the follwing comamnds for you
+Alternatively, you can run a pre-requisite script that will run all the following comamnds for you

 If you prefer to do this one by one, go through the following steps.
 If you prefer to go with the pre-req scritpt, jumpt to 9.4 of this lab

 **On Powershell**

-1. Make sure you have PowerShell version 6 installed on your local machine.
+1. Make sure you have AzureRM module version 6 installed on your local machine.
 2. Verify the installed versions of the AzureRM module.
 The AzureRM module version needs to be 6.0.0 or higher.

     ```